kwart/wildfly-administration-training/labs/03_deployments_and_logging/README.md

 * deploy the resulting WAR file `target/hello.war` - copy it to WildFly directory `standalone/deployments`
 * check if the application is deployed in browser:
   * http://localhost:8080/hello/
+  * review the output in the console window

 ## Task 2: Configure Logging

-**What:** Allow all log levels to be displayed in server console and configure new loggers with custom levels.
+**What:** Allow all log levels to be displayed in the server console and configure new loggers with custom levels.

 **How:**
 Use JBoss CLI to do the configuration changes